-Neoclassical architecture was a reaction to Rococo and Baroque architectural styles.
-New discoveries of Greek and Roman architecture led Neoclassical period, which lasted 1850-1900.
+Neoclassical architecture began in 1800s as a reaction to Rococo and Baroque architectural styles.

-Building's facade is flat and long.
-Often having a screen of free-standing columns.
+Building's facade is usually flat and long with a series of free-standing columns:

-There were often gardens around buildings completed in geometric patterns.
+There are often gardens around buildings that followed geometric patterns:

 All content on this website is copyrighted ©2008-2019 World of Level Design LLC by Alex Galuzin.
 All rights reserved.